-Undergraduate students at Western Michigan University have the option of working on an academic major in speech pathology and audiology or an academic minor in speech and hearing processes or in American Sign Language studies.
+Undergraduate students at Western Michigan University have the option of working on an academic major in speech, language and hearing sciences or an academic minor in speech and hearing processes or in American Sign Language studies.

-Students must apply for admission into the speech pathology and audiology major.
-Applications are due in February for admission for the next fall, and students must complete the application form.
+Students must apply for admission into the speech, language and hearing sciences major.
+Applications are due in February for admission the following fall, and students must complete the application form.
 Undergraduate students interested in audiology should consider the accelerated doctoral program that is offered through the School of Interdisciplinary Health Services.

 Students typically apply for admission to the undergraduate program during their sophomore year and begin the major in their junior year.
-Courses in the department that are open to Pre-Majors include SPPA 2000: Communication Disorders and Sciences and SPPA 2030: Normal Language Acquisition.
+Courses in the department that are open to Pre-Majors include SLHS 2000: Communication Disorders and Sciences and SLHS 2030: Normal Language Acquisition.

 BACHELOR OF SCIENCE

-Completion of the undergraduate Bachelor of Science degree in speech pathology and audiology can prepare the student for the graduate level education needed to work in either profession.
+Completion of the Bachelor of Science in Speech, Language and Hearing Sciences can prepare the student for the graduate level education needed to work in either profession.
 A master's degree in speech-language pathology or a doctoral degree in audiology is the entry-level requirement for certification as a professional.
 Students may use this major to obtain academic coursework required for work as a speech-language pathology assistant, support personnel for speech-language pathologists.

 In the first year of study, students focus primarily on the basic university educational requirements for the granting of a bachelor's degree.
 Examples of coursework that may be taken beginning at the start of the freshman year are as follows: